Matter-of-fact tone of voice

 Learn the differences between other tones of voice:

-A picture of Oli West, the founder of CopyStyleGuide.com standing in front of camping tents on Kilimanjaro.
+An image of Oli West, the founder of CopyStyleGuide.com

 Hi, I’m Oli West

-For over 10 years, I’ve written copy for some of the UK’s most successful startups.
+For over 10 years, I've written copy for some of the UK's most successful startups and small businesses.
 I’ve led content teams and have developed multiple brand guidelines.
-I’ve grappled and dealt with the common thread that unites all startups: the challenge of building trust with a new audience.

-A consistent tone of voice can help build trust, but many startups don’t have a style guide in place.
-So I created CopyStyleGuide.com to help.
+A consistent writing style can help build trust, but many businesses don’t have a style guide in place.

 Discover your startup’s tone of voice